nip3o/economeep/README.md

 Gitlab vs. Github
 ------------------
 Gitlab lacks support for REST documents, so reading the source at Github is recommended.
-However, except from this README file, the content is the same.
+However, the content is the same.

 https://github.com/nip3o/economeep